mtholder/intro-python-phylogenetics/http-and-requests-README.md

 In fact it is an object literal syntax of JavaScript (which gives it the name
     "JavaScript Object Notation").

-`http` describes how programs pass streams of data back and forth to one another.
+HTTP describes how programs pass streams of data back and forth to one another.
 If you know a web API is using JSON, then your code knows how to format its input
     data and interpret the response data.

 The Open Tree of Life web API that we'll use for this step is a http + JSON web API.

-## Basics of `http`
+## Basics of HTTP
 Making an HTTP request is a lot like making a function call.

   * The URL is kind of like the function name - it conveys which function to call.